canonical/ubuntu-packaging-guide/docs/reference/glossary.rst

         Refers to the :term:`End of Support` (Life) for a product/software.

     End of Line
-        The end of a line of encoded text that is indicated by a control character or sequence of control characters.
+        The end of a line of encoded text is indicated by a control character or sequence of control characters.

         This is relevant for text parser which often parse text line by line.